AnsariTech-25667/employee-management-system-pro/README.md

 ### 📌 Final Thoughts

 This project taught me a lot about **bridging frontend-backend communication, securing APIs, and writing cleaner commits**.
-It isn’t just a tutorial clone – I spent time structuring docs, CI/CD, and deployment so that anyone could pick it up and run it without headaches.
+It isn’t just a tutorial clone, I spent time structuring docs, CI/CD, and deployment so that anyone could pick it up and run it without headaches.

 ---